 Yes, they are both very powerful and pack really strong hardware, but they are not the same.
 So let’s dive in and review the differences between engineering and gaming laptops.

-Engineering vs. Gaming laptop
+Engineering vs. Gaming laptop.
+What is different?

 If you are still in school and are not using CAD applications professionally or on a daily basis, a gaming laptop will be more than enough.
 Stronger business laptops that have a really good GPU will also work just fine, and they are more affordable when you are on a tight budget.
 If you need a stronger device for your school assignments, chances are you can find a powerful computer readily available at your school.